 Zorro Workshop Performance

-It is the story of a young man of noble birth in search of his destiny.
+The opera incorporates a variety of musical styles, including Mariachi and Mexican corridos.
+The story is of a young man of noble birth in search of his destiny.
 After spending several years abroad in Spain, he returns home to Reina de Los Angeles to discover his true callingto fight for the poor and disenfranchised.
-The story incorporates California history and is set during the politically tumultuous period of the early 1800s in Alta California and in México.
-During that time, there was great politically upheaval in Spain and México, due in part to the French Revolution and Emperor Napoleon Bonaparte.
-There are several references to political events and historical figures in the opera, including Spanish King Ferdinand and the man who lit the flame of the Mexican revolution, Padre Miguel Hidalgo.
+Set in the early 19th century in Alta California and in México, the story reflects a time of great political upheaval, due in part to the French Revolution and Emperor Napoleon Bonaparte.
+The opera references political events and historical figures, including Spanish King Ferdinand and the man who lit the flame of the Mexican revolution, Padre Miguel Hidalgo.

-This performance is supported in part by: SVCreates, in partnership with the County of Santa Clara, Fort Worth Opera, the Cultura Guild, and Friends of Opera Cultura.
+This performance and project is supported in part by: SVCreates, in partnership with the County of Santa Clara, Fort Worth Opera, the National Endowment for the Arts, the Cultura Guild, and Friends of Opera Cultura

 510 South 1st Street